• Thu. Nov 13th, 2025

 A NEW REGENERATION PROGRAM

-The Troodos Mountain Village Regeneration Program is firmly aimed at rural communities that are now at risk.
-The Cyprus government is using this initiative to offer several incentives that are designed to directly address the problem of downward migration.
-It is hoped that the incentives within the generous financial package will buck the current trend and help to repatriate former residents to rural communities.
-The overall strategic plan for regeneration is made up of a package of financial incentives aimed at people to settle or re-settle in these areas.
-These include the construction of several environmentally sustainable developments.
-These developments are induced by criteria-based financial incentives for people wishing to relocate.
-Each of these dwellings offer condition-based government-funded financial incentives, for their acquisition and are available on application.
-Government-funded support for transport costs to help people commute from rural areas have also been introduced.
-It is generally thought that the new developments, as well as the financial incentives, will help strengthen economic and social innovation within local mountain village communities.
+The overall strategic plan for regeneration is made up of a whole package of financial incentives.
+These are firmly aimed at people who want to settle or re-settle in rural village areas.
+The construction of several new environmentally sustainable developments that are then induced by criteria-based financial incentives has proven crucial for people wishing to relocate.
+Each of these dwellings offers condition-based government-funded financial incentives for its acquisition, and they are available on application.
+Government-funded support for transport costs to help people commute from rural areas has also been introduced.
+It is generally thought that these financial incentives, along with the introduction of several sustainable new developments, are helping to strengthen both the economic and social innovation within local mountain rural village communities.

 A REVITALISED COMMUNITY

-Residents remain optimistic about the future of various remote mountain communities all over Cyprus.
+Several residents remain optimistic about the future of various remote mountain communities all over Cyprus.
 This is due to ongoing efforts by community leaders and authorities to repatriate these areas.
-An increase in people moving on a permanent basis to remote villages has led all concerned to reaffirm their efforts, revitalising remote communities in various villages all over Cyprus.
+An increase in people moving on a permanent basis to remote rural villages has led all concerned to reaffirm their efforts.
+This has allowed all concerned to actively revitalise remote communities in several rural villages across Cyprus.

 It was broadly agreed that, amongst other things, the support granted through renewed housing plans has been largely successful.
-It is now proven that the program is actively encouraging young families to settle permanently within mountainous village communities.
-The recipients, in nearly all cases, have cited financial reasons to be the main factor for their resettlement.
-This has now boosted the respective local populations of several of these remote areas.
+These initiatives have actively encouraged several young families to settle permanently within mountainous village communities.
+Nearly all of the new residents have cited the financial incentives to be the main factor for their resettlement.
+As a result, the respective local populations of several of these remote areas have rapidly increased.

 Given this success, new initiatives, such as the modernisation and the introduction of new infrastructure projects, including affordable housing schemes, are to continue.
-In addition to this, community leaders constantly raise various specific issues that are regularly heard and are resolved using competent services.
-Overall, the multitude of projects underway, all over the island, means that the future of remote mountain communities in Cyprus looks bright.
+In light of this, community leaders constantly raise various specific issues that are regularly heard and then resolved using competent services.
+Overall, the multitude of projects underway across the island means that the future of remote mountain communities in Cyprus looks bright.